***If you live outside the US, you will need the 220V Sauna International Version***

-The Synergy Sauna™ portable infrared sauna provides deep penetrating and detoxifying therapeutic heat through the use of far infrared rays.
+The Synergy Sauna™ portable full spectrum (near and far) infrared sauna provides deep penetrating and detoxifying therapeutic heat through the use of infrared rays.

 2. Replenish minerals lost through sweating!

 - Wavelengths: The Synergy Sauna™ emits real full spectrum (near and far) infrared rays with wavelengths between 7 and 14 micrometers (μm) or between 7,000 and 14,000 Nano meters (nm), which is the beneficial range for humans (the longer penetrating waves).
 Since the human body is made up of 60-75% water, it absorbs infrared the best (the deepest heat penetration) at 9 μm.
 The Synergy Sauna™ is between 4 and 14 μm.